Blueprint Specification

 description: home

-region: frankfurt # optional (defaults to oregon)
+region: frankfurt # Default: oregon

-plan: pro # optional (defaults to starter instance type)
+plan: pro # Default: starter

-maxmemoryPolicy: allkeys-lru # optional (defaults to allkeys-lru)
+maxmemoryPolicy: allkeys-lru # Default: allkeys-lru)

 - type: redis